svenhalvorson/SvenR/README.md

 #> [8] "Roswell"
 ```

-I later found out that the function `tidyr::fill` does almost the same thing. `fill_down` does two things differently though:
+I later found out that the function `tidyr::fill` does almost the same
+thing. `fill_down` does two things differently though:

   - It can treat blank strings as missing
   - It can operate on vectors outside of data frames

-For these reasons I've kept it around but it's not necessary most of the time.
+For these reasons I’ve kept it around but it’s not necessary most of the
+time.

 ### Creating Crosswalks

 Frequently I encounter text data that I want to bin.
-This often comes about when I have hand written records or data with very slight variations on a theme.
-Sometimes it's easy enough to do this with regular expressions but I often find these unreliable if the underlying data changes.
-Sometimes it's nicer to just make a crosswalk manually so I created a shiny gadget to do exactly this.
+This often comes
+about when I have hand written records or data with very slight
+variations on a theme.
+Sometimes it’s easy enough to do this with
+regular expressions but I often find these unreliable if the underlying
+data changes.
+Sometimes it’s nicer to just make a crosswalk manually so
+I created a shiny gadget to do exactly this.

-Here's an example data set of hospital visits to different departments:
+Here’s an example data set of hospital visits to different departments:

 ``` r
 med_table = tibble::tibble(dept = c('pulmonary',